-A short walk away is the charming village of Ploerdut, which has a bakery, two bars and a hugely popular restaurant, all set around a pretty church square.
-The restaurant, Chez Marie The, attracts locals and tourists from miles around for its hearty homecooked food, which is great value at €11 for three courses and wine.
-Its bar is the focal point of the village, serving drinks and coffees all day long and into the early evening.
-The other bar, Le Welcome, is English owned and stays open until the last person leaves.
+A short walk away is the charming village of Ploerdut, which has a great bakery, grocery shop, two bars, a creperie/pizzeria and a hugely popular lunchtime restaurant, all set around a pretty church square.
+The village square also hosts a small Friday evening market selling local produce, including bread baked in the old village bread oven.
+The restaurant and bar, Chez Marie Thé, is the focal point of the village, attracting locals and tourists from miles around for its simple but hearty food, which is great value at €11 for three courses and wine.

-The Lake at Priziac (pictured here) is just a 10-minute drive away.
-It's perfect for children, with a small sandy beach, play area, picnic tables and a cafe in the summer months.
-The lake is a popular spot for kayaking, sailing and fishing and is surrounded by a walking and fitness trail.
-There are several other lakes within a 20-minute drive from Guebernez, while Brittany's largest lake, the Lac de Guerledan, is 30 minutes away.
-Known as the region's Lake District, it's a vast stretch of water with several sandy beaches, restaurants, cafes, and walking and cycling trails.
+The Lake at Priziac is just a 10-minute drive away.
+It's perfect for children, with a small sandy beach, play area, picnic tables and a cafe/restaurant in the summer months.
+It's also a popular spot for kayaking, sailing, fishing and walking.
+Brittany's largest lake, the Lac de Guerledan (pictured here) is 35 minutes away and has two beaches, play grounds and several great restaurants with lake views.
+There are several other lakes, with cafes and beaches, within a 20-minute drive from Guebernez.

 Guebernez is around 40 minutes from the stunning coastline of Morbihan.
 With a sub-tropical climate, Morbihan is warmer than the rest of Brittany.
 You'll find a mix of sweeping sandy beaches, rocky coves, inlets, and islands - 42 islands in all.
 Some are privately owned by the rich and famous, while others can be reached by boat.
 Boat trips operate throughout the summer.
 Pictured here is one of the beaches at Erdeven, which stretches for five miles with sand dunes, safe swimming, horse-riding and surfing.